 But what of desktop 10nm?
 Normally we'd have expected a situation similar to that of the recent Kaby Lake launch, with the high-power notebook and desktop variants arriving early the following year, but it looks like Moore's Law is going to take a stumble at that end of the market.

-We're expecting Intel's six-core Coffee Lake chips to drop into our desktops in 2018, using the same 14nm+ production process they've been using in Kaby Lake, not the 10nm design Krzanich has been showing off in the Cannonlake prototype.
+We're expecting Intel's six-core Coffee Lake chips to drop into our desktops in late 2017 / early 2018, using the same 14nm+ production process they've been using in Kaby Lake, not the 10nm design Krzanich has been showing off in the Cannonlake prototype.
 It seems Intel will be saving the first run of 10nm CPU designs the low-power laptops.

 The journey down to 10nm has not been without its troubles.
 The release of Intel’s smallest lithography had been delayed from a proposed release this year to the second half of 2017, causing them to slot another CPU generation into the processor production line between Skylake and Cannonlake.